viveleroi/DarkMythos/README.md

 Made with one dark stone rod, a diamond, and an obsidian block in any shape.

+### Divine Stone

+Seven light crystals around a mythical dark crystal, with a feather in the top center.

 ## Tools

 Crystals currently can be used for tools: